weiji14/deepbedmap/README.md

 Note that the [.env](https://pipenv.readthedocs.io/en/latest/advanced/#configuration-with-environment-variables) file stores some environment variables.
 However, it only works when running `pipenv shell` or `pipenv run <cmd>`.
-So after running `source activate deepbedmap`, and you see an `...error while loading shared libraries: libpython3.6m.so.1.0...`, you may need to run this:
+So after running `conda activate deepbedmap`, and you see an `...error while loading shared libraries: libpython3.6m.so.1.0...`, you may need to run this:

     export LD_LIBRARY_PATH=$CONDA_PREFIX/lib/

 ## Running jupyter lab

-    source activate deepbedmap
+    conda activate deepbedmap
     pipenv shell

     python -m ipykernel install --user --name deepbedmap  #to install conda env properly jupyter kernelspec list --json                        #see if kernel is installed jupyter lab &